-But somehow... this incredible treat of wanting to see a smile on another's face, to feel the gratitude and delight another begets from our giving can turn into a vicious cycle of endless desire and need for confirmation, attention and approval.
-Suddenly our actions are not done in sincerity, with a true loving heart wishing to share its overflow, but a bottomless pit of despair needing to be validated and loved.
+But somehow... this incredible treat of wanting to see a smile on another's face, to feel the gratitude and delight another begets from our giving, can turn into a vicious cycle of endless desire and need for confirmation, attention, and approval.
+Suddenly, our actions are not done in sincerity, with a genuinely loving heart wishing to share its overflow but a bottomless pit of despair needing to be validated and loved.

-The same act just different colors.
+The same act, just in different colors.
 Two very polar experiences.
-When we give in order to please we turn ourselves into a thing, a useful instrument that has value and should be evaluated by another.
-When we seek validation, in the act of wanting to be valued, validated, we lose our self worth.
-In other words we put ourselves on the market.
-The deeper challenge lies in the fact we are truly priceless.
-To ourselves and to others.
-There is truly no such thing as self worth.
+When we give in order to please, we turn ourselves into a thing, a useful instrument that has value and should be evaluated by another.
+When we seek validation, in the act of wanting to be valued and validated, we lose our self-worth.
+In other words, we put ourselves on the market.
+Yet, a deeper challenge lies in the actual fact that we are truly priceless.
+To ourselves and others.
+There is truly no such thing as self-worth.

 When we fall into the trap of evaluation, of considering value and worth, we trap ourselves in a vicious cycle of worry and anxiety.
-We worry that we are worthless, and thus further amplify our fear of being undervalued and therefore worry further that our worry of our worthlessness makes us seem unworthy and feeds a deeper need for validation.
+We worry that we are worthless, and thus also amplify our fear of being undervalued and therefore worry even further that our occupation with our worthlessness makes us seem unworthy and feeds a deeper need for validation.
 We then feel trapped in our need for validation and further our pain and ask for further validation... that is a vicious cycle.

-We are conflicted.
-We need to be told we are worthy so we can feel our own worth so we can stop asking to be validated and evaluated.
-“As soon as I know that you like me” says the mind, "I will stop asking for you to tell me…”.
-As soon as I will have the reassurance that I am loved by you, I know, I just know, that I will not need to be reassured any more.
-And yet... as we know we manipulate the other to offer the reassurance we seek, "Do you love me?
+And here lies the conflict...
+We need to be told we are worthy so we can feel our own worth in order to finally be able to stop asking to be validated.
+I other words -- "As soon as I know that you like me," says the mind, "I will stop asking for you to tell me that you do...".
+As soon as I will have the reassurance that I am loved by you, I know, I just know, that I will not need to be reassured anymore.
+And yet... as we know, we manipulate the other to offer the reassurance we seek, "Do you love me?
 Really?
-You really do?” even when we receive the answers we crave, we know deeply — how can it be real?
-How can I trust those answers, I was bending your arm to say those words back to me...
+You really really do?"
+Even when we receive the answers we crave, we know deeply -- how can it be real?
+How can I trust those answers?
+I was bending your arm to say those words back to me...

 The magic of liberating your heart from such vicious cycles lies not in the other.
-Even if they would offer the most genuine expression of love, reassurance and support, you… your mind and your fears will convince you otherwise.
-You will find a way to twist your reality, you will look for evidence to support you worthless sense of being.
+Even if they would offer the most genuine expression of love, reassurance, and support, you...
+Your mind and your fears will convince you otherwise.
+You will find a way to twist your reality; you will look for evidence to support your worthless sense of being.
 To prove you are unlovable.
-That you cannot be loved and cannot be truly worthy of another.
-Liberation from this cycle lies in accepting your worthlessness.
+That you cannot be loved and cannot be genuinely worthy of another.
+And so, liberation from this cycle lies in accepting your worthlessness.
 Understanding you have no value whatsoever.
-You are good for nothing.
+You are good for nothing... :)